-STUDENT/CO-ADVISORS CHANGE FORM
+College of Information Science s and Technology http://ist.psu.edu STUDENT/CO- ADVISORS CHANGE FORM STUDENT I agree to change my co-advisors from and and for my Ph.D. studies at IST. to Student Name (printed) Student Signature Date NEW CO-ADVISORS We agree to advise IST. during the remainder of his/her Ph.D. studies at Co-Advisor Signature Co-Advisor Signature Date PREVIOUS CO-ADVISORS We agree to NOT advise during the remainder of h is/her Ph.D.
+Co-Advisor Signature Co-Advisor Signature Date Return form to Graduate Programs in ADVISOR APPROVAL n 321F IST Bldg. for GRADUATE P ROGRAM

-I agree to change my co-advisors fro m and to and for my Ph.D. studies at IST.
-Student Name (printed) Student Signature Date NEW CO-ADVISORS We agree to adviseIST. during the remainder of his/ her Ph.D. studies at Co-Advisor Signature Co-Advisor Signature Date PREVIOUS CO-ADVISORS We agree to NOT advisestudies at IST. during the remainder of his/her Ph.D.
-Co-Advisor Signature Co-Advisor Signature Date Return form to Graduate Progran ADVISOR APPROVAL ns in 102H IST Bldg. for GRADUAT E PROGRAM ADVISOR AITROVAL \overline{G} rad Program Advisor's Signature Date
+Grad Program Director's Signature Date

-Request for Independent Study IST 596
+Request for Independent Study\ IST 596 -2014-2015